WeAreWizards/blog/content/articles/haskell-websocket-tsung-benchmark.md

 against SYN flooding.
 We fixed that by increasing `net.ipv4.tcp_max_syn_backlog` and `net.core.somaxconn`.

-Now when running tsung we got up to about 100k connections on the Haskell websocket box:
+Now when running tsung we got up to about 120k connections on the Haskell websocket box:

 ```
-[root@websock-server:~]# netstat -ntp  | grep -v TIME_WAIT | wc
+[root@websock-server:~]# netstat -ntp  | grep -v TIME_WAIT | wc -l
- 119748  838238 12094489
+ 119748
 ```

 ## Problem 2: The Erlang process limit